benspratling4/SwiftSVG/README.md

 ## Writing to SVG

-TODO: Implement a concrete SwiftGraphcisCore.GraphicsContext which records drawing commands and can export an SVGImage.
+TODO: Implement a concrete SwiftGraphicsCore.GraphicsContext which records drawing commands and can export an SVGElement.

+`let context = SVGGraphicsContext(....)`

+`context.drawPath(.....)`

+`let svgImage:SVGImage = context.svgImage`

-TODO: Write a method on SVGImage which can generate appropriate self-contained XML.
+TODO: Write a method on SVGElement which can generate appropriate self-contained XML.